AliRaza-9/Sales-Dashboard/README.md

-# Sales-Dashboard
+# Sales Dashboard
-A Power BI Dashboard to show sales data insights
+A Power BI Dashboard to show sales data insights for a new zeland based chocolate company.